react-navigation/react-navigation.github.io/versioned_docs/version-8.x/stack-navigator.md

 - `forHorizontalIOS` - Standard iOS-style slide in from the right.
 - `forVerticalIOS` - Standard iOS-style slide in from the bottom (used for modals).
-- `forModalPresentationIOS` - Standard iOS-style modal animation in iOS 13.
+- `forModalPresentationIOS` - Standard iOS-style modal animation.
 - `forFadeFromBottomAndroid` - Standard Android-style fade in from the bottom for Android Oreo.
 - `forRevealFromBottomAndroid` - Standard Android-style reveal from the bottom for Android Pie.